novic30/Linux-Git-Day2/Linux-Notes/Linux-Permissions.md

 rwx = Read Write and Execute permissions

-Typical Format:
- - --- --- --- where --- could be rwx or rw- etc. depending on permissions.
+Typical Format is: - --- --- --- where --- could be rwx or rw- etc. depending on permissions.
 First - is for file type where - means file, d = Directory, 1 = Link etc.
 Second --- means Permissions the owner have over the given file/directory Third --- means Permissions certain groups in the system have over the given file/directory